Valentín Carboni

-Valentín Carboni (born 5 March 2005) is an Argentine professional footballer who plays as an attacking midfielder for club Genoa, on loan from Inter Milan, and the Argentina national team.
+Valentín Carboni (born 5 March 2005) is an Argentine professional footballer who plays as an attacking midfielder for Racing Club, on loan from Inter Milan, and the Argentina national team.

 Club career

 Early years

-Born in Buenos Aires, in his early childhood Carboni played futsal at the grassroots team Club Lafuente in Lanús; in 2013, aged eight, he started playing football by joining the youth academy of Lanús.
+Born in Buenos Aires, in his early childhood, Carboni played futsal at the grassroots team Club Lafuente in Lanús.
+In 2013, at the age of eight, he started playing football by joining the youth academy of Lanús.

 In July 2019, Carboni joined the youth sector of Italian side Catania, together with his older brother Franco and his father Ezequiel, who had just taken on a double role as youth coach and head of youth development at the club.

 Inter Milan

 2020–2022: Youth sector

-One year later, after having attracted the interest of several high-profile European clubs, the midfielder and his brother both joined Serie A club Inter Milan, for an estimated €300,000 transfer fee.
+One year later, after having attracted the interest of several high-profile European clubs, the Carboni brothers both joined Serie A club Inter Milan, for an estimated €300,000 transfer fee.

-Carboni quickly came through the Nerazzurri's youth ranks, establishing himself as part of the under-19 squad since the start of the 2021–22 season, and helping the aforementioned team win the under-19 national championship in 2022.
+Carboni quickly came through the Nerazzurris youth ranks, establishing himself as part of the under-19 squad since the start of the 2021–22 season, and helping said team win the under-19 national championship in 2022.

 2022–23 season: First team debut

-At the start of the 2022–23 campaign, while keeping featuring for the Primavera squad in the national league and in the UEFA Youth League, Carboni started training with Inter Milan's first team under head coach Simone Inzaghi.
-The midfielder subsequently made his professional debut on 1 October 2022, at 17 years and 206 days, coming on as a substitute for Federico Dimarco in the 88th minute of a 2–1 league loss against Roma.
-Then, on 1 November, he made his UEFA Champions League debut, replacing Joaquín Correa in the 76th minute of a 2–0 group stage loss against Bayern Munich.
+At the start of the 2022–23 season, while keeping featuring for the Primavera team in the national league and in the UEFA Youth League, Carboni started training with Inter Milan's first team under head coach Simone Inzaghi.
+Carboni subsequently made his professional debut on 1 October 2022 at 17 years and 206 days, coming on as a substitute for Federico Dimarco in the 88th minute of a 2–1 league loss against Roma.
+On 1 November, he made his UEFA Champions League debut, replacing Joaquín Correa in the 76th minute of a 2–0 group stage loss against Bayern Munich.
 In July 2023, Carboni signed a new long-term contract with Inter Milan.

-2023–24 season: Loan to Monza
+2023–24 season: Loan moves

 On 15 July 2023, Carboni officially joined fellow Serie A club Monza on a season-long loan.
-On 1 December, he scored his first professional goal in a 2–1 home league defeat to Juventus.
+On 1 December, he scored his first professional goal in a 2–1 home league defeat against Juventus.

-2024–25 season: Loan to Marseille and ACL injury

-On 7 August 2024, Carboni joined French side Olympique de Marseille on a season-long loan, with an option to buy and a counter-option in favour of Inter.
+On 7 August 2024, Carboni joined French club Olympique de Marseille on a season-long loan with an option to buy and a counter-option in favour of Inter.
 In October 2024, during the international break, Carboni suffered a torn anterior cruciate ligament, ruling him out for a lengthy period of time.

 2025: Return to Inter

 On 11 February 2025, Carboni's loan move was terminated early to continue his rehabilitation process with the Nerazzurri in preparation for the 2025 FIFA Club World Cup.
-Later that year, on 21 June, he scored his first goal for the club in the stoppage time of a 2–1 victory over Urawa Red Diamonds during the FIFA Club World Cup.
+Later that year, on 21 June, he scored his first goal for the club in the stoppage time of a 2–1 victory against Urawa Red Diamonds during the FIFA Club World Cup.